rezwanahmedsami/rezwanahmodsami/README.md

-<h1 style="center">Improving skills and knowledge is more important than imporving Github profile.</h1>
+<h1 style="center">Improving skills and knowledge is more important than improving Github profile.</h1>